top of page

 03. Spotify

 Looking to lift the mood, or set the tone for a dinner party?
 There are artfully curated playlists on Spotify for that.
-We know that music triggers emotions, so the association to Spotify’s circular green logo may be as diverse as the feelings we experience when listening.
+We know that music triggers emotions, so the association with Spotify’s circular green logo may be as diverse as the feelings we experience when listening.

 Beyond Spotify’s own strong brand identity, the music platform has also become a part of the branding zeitgeist.
 Creating custom playlists is a branding asset of its own—even Kentucky Fried Chicken has joined the trend with their ‘Bucket Bangers’ soundtrack.
-Spotify has a rock-solid visual language, and is an excellent style guide example that shows the value of collaboration and consistency.
+Spotify has a rock-solid visual language and is an excellent style guide example that shows the value of collaboration and consistency.

 Check out the full Spotify brand style guide.